 \item for every $d_1:D(i,a_1)$, the elements~$f_1\,i[a_1/d_1]$ and~$f_2\,i[a_2/d_2]$ are related by~$R$, \end{itemize} where~$\langle a_1 , f_1\rangle$ [resp. $\langle a_2 , f_2\rangle$] comes from the coalgebra structure~$\NU{w} \sub \Sem{w}\NU{w}$ applied to~$T_1$ [resp.~$T_2$]. \end{enumerate} Expressing this formally is quite verbose as values need to be transported along equalities to have an appropriate type.
 For example, having~$a_1 \equiv a_2 \in A(i)$ only entails that~$D(i,a_1)$ and~$D(i,a_2)$ are isomorphic, and thus, $d_1 : D(i,a_1)$ is not strictly speaking an element of~$D(i,a_2)$!

-We noted on page~\pageref{rk:bisim_equiv} that categorically speaking, without hypothesis on the functor~$F$,~$\approx$ was not necessarily transitive.
-We have \begin{lem} If~$w$ is an interaction system over~$I$, then~$\approx$ is an equivalence relation on any~$i\IN\NU{w}$: \begin{itemize} \item for any~$T:i\IN\NU{w}$, there is an element in~$T \approx T$,
+We noted on page~\pageref{rk:bisim_equiv} that categorically speaking, without hypotheses on the functor~$F$,~$\approx$ was not necessarily transitive.
+We have \begin{lem} If~$w$ is a container indexed on~$I$, then~$\approx$ is an equivalence relation on any~$i\IN\NU{w}$: \begin{itemize} \item for any~$T:i\IN\NU{w}$, there is an element in~$T \approx T$,

 \item for any~$T_1,T_2:i\IN\NU{w}$, there is a function in~$(T_1 \approx T_2) \to (T_2 \approx T_1)$,

 \item for any~$T_1,T_2,T_3:i\IN\NU{w}$, there is a function in~$(T_1 \approx T_2) \to (T_2 \approx T_3) \to (T_1 \approx T_3)$.